Hugoewald/Metros-Memegenerator/README.md

-# Meme (Data Desk remix)
+# Meme (Metro remix)

 Meme is a generator that Vox Media uses to create social sharing images.
 See working version at [http://www.sbnation.com/a/meme](http://www.sbnation.com/a/meme).

-This is the Los Angeles Times Data Desk's fork.
-Here is what we added:
+This is the Metro Swedens fork based on the Los Angeles Times fork.

-- Options to change the image's aspect ratio
-- Options to set a solid background color
-- Los Angeles Times fonts
-- Los Angeles Times watermarks
-- Linebreaks allowed in the headlines
-- Deployment script to build static site inside newsroom VPN

 ![screenshot](readme.png)